macobo/parallel_machine/README.md

 # parallel_machine

-Javascript library for distributing async computation over a based on a distribution key.
+Javascript library for distributing async computation based on a distribution key.

 # Installation